US STOCKS-Wall St closes higher after Biden-Xi talks end, oil steadies

 Hogan also cited calmer oil prices and relief that the highly anticipated Fed news was finally out.

-"Instead of having fears and trepidation of what the Fed might do we have clear roadmap for monetary policy," Hogan said.
+"Instead of having fears and trepidation of what the Fed might do we have clear roadmap for monetary policy," he said.

 In addition to less onerous than expected Fed actions, Steve Sosnick, chief strategist at Interactive Brokers in Greenwich, Connecticut said investors were reassured that U.S. crude oil prices weren't too far above $100 on Friday after recently surpassing $130.
 O/R